-The American Cancer Society, Inc., (the “Society”) takes its mission to save lives seriously and therefore works to protect the resources entrusted to it by the public.
-The Society is governed by the American Cancer Society Board of Directors, which is made up of volunteers from the medical and lay communities.
-Our system of organizational governance ensures the input of appropriate experts on decision-making and strategic oversight of comprehensive nationwide operations.
+The American Cancer Society, Inc., takes its mission to save lives seriously and therefore works to protect the resources entrusted to it by the public.
+The Society is governed by a single Board of Directors, which is made up of volunteers from the medical and lay communities.
+Our system of organizational governance ensures the input of appropriate experts on decision making and strategic oversight of comprehensive nationwide operations.

 Board of Directors

 The American Cancer Society is one of the largest and oldest voluntary health organizations in the world.
 Established in 1913 by a small group of physicians and businessmen, the Society has been governed by volunteers since its inception.
 The Board of Directors is composed of 5 officers and 16 directors.
 Directors are elected for a two-year term.
 The Board is responsible for setting policy, establishing long-term goals, monitoring general operations, and approving the organizational outcomes and allocation of resources.

 The Board of Directors utilizes a self-perpetuating board model and is responsible for the nominating process, the election of the Board members and Officers, and the election of the Nominating Committee.